tyler-dane/cheatsheets/vim-cheatsheet.md

 u       #Undo previous command
 CTL-r   #Re-do prevoius command

-CTL-G   #Shows location in the file and file status
-G       #Moves cursor to bottom of file gg      #Moves cursor to top of file
-{#}G    #Moves cursor to the given line number
-:{#}    #Moves cursor to the given line number
 Y       #Copies entire line (use *P* or *p* to then paste before/after current line) y       #Yanks (copies) text
             EXAMPLE 1: